 It is very important to have small wins and to prioritize your requirements.
 Many organizations try to take on way too much at once and it can create project risks.
 Using a phased approach lets you layer on additional functions after you go live and stabilize.
 Know what impacts your business greatly, which requirement are more important than another to have the system up and running.
 The smaller requirements, or nice to have, can be pushed to another phase.
 Being able to function as a business has to be the first priority.

 5. Data Migration

 You wouldn’t take junk to your new house, would you?
 So why treat your new NetSuite system that way?
 The majority of organizations falsely assume they have good data quality that will not require much cleaning.
 Put aside those assumptions and look at your data on a granular level.
 Take time to remove duplicates and clean up old records.
 You should only bring over what is required.
-Read our blog The Model of a Successful Data Migration to learn data migration best practices.
+Read our resource, Model of a Successful Data Migration, to learn data migration best practices.

 6. Quality Assurance

 Product quality does not translate into implementation quality.
 A great product holds no value if it is not implemented as per the user’s requirements.
 It is essential that users testing the NetSuite system have complete knowledge of internal processes and the NetSuite system itself.
 In addition, ensuring the solution meets the organization’s requirements rather than just performing functionality tests.
 Based on the complexity of the implementation, it is crucial that the testing team has sufficient time allocated.